Kowagunga/CheapyApp_Desktop/README.md

 	* Documentation with doxygen (26/03/2017)
         * Password field for users.
 Stored as SHA256 hash and 16 character salt (11/05/2017)
         * Email field for users and email validator.
 Event has creation date instad of start/end.
 (12/05/2017)
+        * Download and show user gravatar with the hash of the user email.
+(19/05/2017)

 ## General to-do list
 \todo